anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   into the certification request.
 To get these attributes in advance, the attribute request can be used.

-* Attribute Response (4): It MUST contain the attributes to be included in the subsequent certification request.
+* Attribute Response (4): This MUST contain the attributes to be included in the subsequent certification request.

-* Certificate Request (5): This certification request MUST contain the authenticated self-contained object ensuring both proof-of-possession of the corresponding private key and proof-of-identity of the requester.
+* Certificate Request (5): This MUST contain the authenticated self-contained object ensuring both proof-of-possession of the corresponding private key and proof-of-identity of the requester.

-* Certificate Response (6): The certification response message MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs.
+* Certificate Response (6): This MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs.

 * Certificate Confirm (7): An optional confirmation sent after the requested certificate has been received and validated.
-  It contains a positive or negative confirmation by the pledge whether the certificate was successfully enrolled and fits its needs.
+  It contains a positive or negative confirmation by the pledge to the PKI whether the certificate was successfully enrolled and fits its needs.

-* PKI/Registrar Confirm (8): An acknowledgment by the PKI or registrar that MUST be sent on reception of the Cert Confirm.
+* PKI/Registrar Confirm (8): An acknowledgment by the PKI
+  that MUST be sent on reception of the Cert Confirm.

-The generic messages described above may be implemented using various enrollment protocols supporting authenticated self-contained objects, as described in {{req-sol}}.
+The generic messages described above may be implemented using any certificate enrollment protocol that supports authenticated self-contained objects for the certificate request as described in {{req-sol}}.
 Examples are available in {{exist_prot}}.

+Note that the optional certficate confirmation by the pledge to the PKI described above is independent of the mandatory enrollment status telemetry done between the pledge and the registrar in the final phase of BRSKI-AE, described next.

-**Pledge - registrar - enrollment status telemetry**
+### Pledge - registrar enrollment status telemetry

 The enrollment status telemetry is performed as specified in {{RFC8995}}.

-In BRSKI this is described as part of the enrollment phase, but due to the generalization on the enrollment protocol described in this document it fits better as a separate step here.
+In BRSKI this is described as part of the enrollment step, but due to the generalization on the enrollment protocol described in this document its regarded as a separate phase here.

 ## Enhancements to Addressing Scheme {#addressing}